LeonGogin/RachbaJunction/README.md

 pip install -r requirements.txt
 ```

-All the examples and appliatation are run in [Jupyther Notebooks](https://jupyter.org).
+All the examples and calculation are run in [Jupyther Notebooks](https://jupyter.org).
 To oper the notebooks run in cutrrent directory

 ```bash
 jupyter notebook